jalibu/MMM-RAIN-MAP/README.md

 ## Installing the Module

-1. Navigate to the MagicMirror subfolder "modules" and execute the following command
+1. Navigate to the MagicMirror's subfolder "modules" and execute the following command

 	```sh
 	git clone https://github.com/jalibu/MMM-RAIN-MAP.git